 The volume of the box is: ________________

 2. You can also determine the volume of a box-shaped container (like plastic food storage containers) using the same method.
-Measure the storage container’s length, width and depth.
+Obtain a storage container and measure the length, width and depth.

 Length = ____________ Width = ___________ Depth = __________